 If you choose "No", you can enter the date and time to install the updates.
 Additionally, you can set the severity level for the installed updates if a time is set.
 Furthermore, you have the option to choose between installing new updates or older ones to avoid unstable or buggy updates.
 Once the option is selected, you may adjust how old the updates should be at a minimum.

-If you select "Yes", the wizard automatically jumps to reboot.
+Regardless if you select "Yes" or “No”, the wizard automatically jumps to reboot.

-Once all necessary details have been inputted or if "Yes" was clicked for auto updates, the next step is to specify when and how frequently the device should be rebooted under the "Reboot" setting.
+Once all necessary details have been input for auto updates, the next step is to specify when and how frequently the device should be rebooted under the "Reboot" setting.
 Additionally, a message can be entered to warn the user working on the device prior to the reboot.

 The following step is to input a message that will be displayed to the user when they are working on the impacted device, alerting them about the upcoming reboot.

-The final page allows you to enter names for the newly created update and reboot jobs, and review all the information entered thus far.
+The final page allows you to enter names for the newly created update and reboot automation, and review all the information entered thus far.